What’s The Difference Between a Coin and A Token?

 When it comes to digital currency, the two terms that are thrown around the most are “token” and “coin.”
 People talk as if they’re the same thing, but there are differences, and you’ll often hear the terms confused.
 This article will take a look at these misunderstood terms and explain what they mean, so you’ll know how to use them correctly.

 Coins and tokens have similar uses, but there are some key differences.
 First, a coin you keep in your wallet, so it is a store of value, rather than a means of payment.
-Also, it is a unit of a cryptocurrency, while a token is a unit of a platform.
-They are usually used to buy goods or services, while the tokens are used to pay for services.
+Coins can also be for amusement value as well, such as meme coins like Shiba Inu, Ugandan Knuckles, or Dogecoin.
+Other coins are usually used to buy goods or services, while the tokens are used to pay for services.

 A coin is a digital token issued on a Blockchain, while a token is a particular application of a coin.
 So, what is a coin specifically?
 It’s a cryptocurrency, a digital asset that you can trade and use in a Blockchain.
 The most famous cryptocurrency is Bitcoin, a popular coin.
 A token is a means of earning cryptocurrencies, a means of obtaining a stake in a Blockchain from a business.